moliver28/research-handbook/content/handbook/enterprise-data/how-we-work/practical-guide/prepaing-your-mr/_index.md

     Before assigning this MR to a maintainer to merge, you should include a "Row Count Test".
 This is not one of the DBT tests listed in a previous step, instead it is a SQL query that you run yourself.
 This just counts the number of rows in the production version of the table, and the MR version. _This only applies to MR's where you are editing an existing table and does not apply to newly created tables_.

     This row count catches things like when you accidentally type a join wrong, and it either dramatically increases or dramatically decreses the number of rows in the table.
+It is standard practice for almost every MR for a DBT model change.
+You can paste the resulting table right into this section of the template.

     <details>
     <summary>Sample SQL Code</summary>

-    ```
+    ```SQL
     SELECT
         COUNT(*) as row_count,
         'prod' as source